RodolfoFerro/psychopathology-fer-assistant/README.md

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.
+For this particular section I will suppose that you already have git installed on your system.

+For a general everview of the Raspberry Pi setup, you can check out my blog tutorial on [how to setup your Raspberry Pi Model B as Google Colab (Feb '19) to work with Tensorflow, Keras and OpenCV](https://rodolfoferro.xyz/Setup-your-Raspberry-Pi-as-Google-Colab/), **as those are the steps that we will follow**.
+In any case, this specific setup can be seen in the corresponding [rpi](https://github.com/RodolfoFerro/psychopathology-fer-assistant/tree/master/rpi) folder.

 ### Installation